 The correct answer is A.

-Second lien debt ranks higher than either senior unsecured bonds or senior subordinated debt because of its secured position.
+Second lien debt ranks higher than either senior unsecured debt or senior subordinated debt because of its secured position.

 Reading 56 LOS 56c: